 Here are some of Boutet’s best tips for getting through your first vacations as a separated couple.

 Keep it simple.
-If this is your first holiday post divorce or separation, everyone is likely feeling the strain, she says.
+If this is your first holiday post-divorce or separation, everyone is likely feeling the strain, she says.
 Downtime in a fun, comfortable environment is really all that’s required.
 “You don’t need to go to Disneyland or China or on safari in Africa.
 That’s not what kids are looking for.
 The best times are when the kids got a lot of attention.
 It doesn’t have to be fancy.”
 Boutet has a friend who took the kids on a very expensive cruise after the split.
 “Then they spent three days at our cottage where it rained the whole time and one of the children said ‘That was the best three days of my life.’
 That’s because we were together and we played games.
 They don’t need big stimulating trips; they need people to take care of them.”

 Share your plans ahead of time: A healthy co-parenting relationship starts with open and honest communication.
 It’s always a good idea to provide your proposed travel plans to your former spouse well in advance of your trip, says Boutet.
 The plan should include the dates of travel, the mode of transportation, including flight or train itinerary and details, the address and phone number of where you will be staying, and how to reach the children throughout your travels.
+For example, if you’ve been exploring your holiday rentals options, tell you ex to keep them informed so they know what sort of trip you’re planning.
+If you’ve found a hotel you want to book, again, tell your ex-partner.

 Communication is key: Put yourself in your ex-spouse’s shoes and remember to keep them well informed while you’re away.
 Agree in advance about the frequency of contact with your children during the trip.
 While constant phone calls or texts could interfere with your ability to get into a groove on your vacation, I’ve found that sending a few photos by text or email is good thing for both the kids and their dad.
 It helps them feel like their father is in on the experience to some extent, and he takes real joy in seeing that they’re having an enriching experience.
 If things are particularly tense for you right now, setting expectations prior to your travels will give both parents peace of mind.
 It’s also important for the children involved to feel safe and comfortable while their travelling, says Boutet.
 “They will feel better knowing they can contact their mom or dad if they feel like it.”